 I barely survived the nature walks of the Underling’s early “school” years.
 And I mean barely.
 So when one of the cohorts wanted to study botany formerly for a high school credit, I groaned out loud, not inwardly, like a good, supportive auntie would.
 I may have actually cried myself to sleep that night.
 Over the next several days, I learned botany was going to be more my style.
 Formal botany involved indoor learning.
 There were a few labs that involved outdoor hikes to identify plants and trees and optional foraging activities (I would literally rather eat dirt than forage for anything), but nothing so overwhelming that a few rounds of cheating at rock, paper, scissors with my husband couldn’t get me out of.
 If you homeschool more than one child, then you know that sometimes when an older child gets really into something, suddenly everyone wants to learn about it.
 Below is an outline of resources I put together for a variety of ages for our Botany studies.
-This post contains affiliate and ads to help support my outrageous reading habits.
+This post contains affiliate links.
 You can find my disclosure policy here.

 TEXTBOOKS and BOOKS

 - Botany: An Introduction to Plant Biology by James Mauseth (we’ve used and liked the 5th edition) for an advanced high school class.
 It is extremely rigorous, but absolutely fantastic for the advanced botany student.
 The Cohort who led the botany charge used this book.

 - The Botany Coloring Book by Paul Young and illustrated by Jacquelyn Giuffre.
 We used this for the formal high school class.
 This book is incredibly detailed.